 Skip to main content

-Before you buy a radio
+Before you buy a 2-way radio

-Check reviews from other customers.
-Check whether the supplier is on the national database.
+Check whether the supplier and device model is on the national database.
 If they are, it shows they have followed our rules.
+If not, ask the supplier if the radio meets Australian rules.
+Be wary if they do not answer you.

-Check the supplier location
+Check the supplier’s location

 Is the deal too good to be true?